Steven Shingler: Club career

 Shingler made his competitive debut for Llanelli RFC in 2009 against Cross Keys.
 He played for the Scarlets in four games, two of which were pre-season fixtures against Gloucester and Worcester.
 He also played for the Scarlets in their LV=Cup games, against Leeds and London Irish, scoring 20 points against the Exiles.
-During this time he produced some quality displays for the Scarlets in the Anglo-Welsh Cup.

 Llanelli director of rugby Anthony Buchanan described Shingler as a kicker of "international standard".

 Shingler signed for London Irish on a two-year deal, starting in 2011–2012 season.